hyzhak/ng2-safe-img/README.md

 # ng2-safe-img
-safe img for Angular 2
+very tiny and safe img for Angular 2

 Just consist from one structural directive - ** *src **.
 And should be used with with <img/>: